fastrgv/Asud/README.md

 Repeating this process should eventually solve the puzzle, in most cases.
 This new Key-Cell test can solve some [but not all] terribly hard puzzles.

-All cells are searched in lexicographic order and stops at the first contradiction found.
+All cells are searched in lexicographic order and the first contradiction found is displayed.
 Typically, each application will expose new contradictions, until solved.

 -----------------------------------------------------------------------------------------------------